SABMiller to launch Foster's bid after skirmish

 | SYDNEY/LONDON

-SYDNEY/LONDON Brewer SABMiller is set to launch its formal takeover for Foster's Group within days after an Australian regulator rejected its claim that Foster's had made misleading statements as part of a hostile A$9.5 billion ($10.1 billion) bid battle.
+SYDNEY/LONDON Brewer SABMiller SAB.L is set to launch its formal takeover for Foster's Group FGA.AX within days after an Australian regulator rejected its claim that Foster's had made misleading statements as part of a hostile A$9.5 billion (6.3 billion pound) bid battle.

-SABMiller had hoped to rattle Foster's takeover defense by casting doubt on information given at its annual results.
-The ruling allowed both sides to claim victory as it dismissed doubts over Foster's financial forecasts but did force Foster's to clarify its net debt position.

 The Australian Takeovers Panel dismissed SABMiller's claims on Thursday that Foster's had made "misleading and deceptive" forward-looking statements over future sales and earnings growth, but had some concerns over its net debt figure which were allayed by a Foster's clarification.